TasosBaikas/Video-Clip-Rating-Website/README.md

 # Video Clip Rating Website

-A simple website to publish/watch/rate, based on your role, video clips.
+A simple website for publishing, watching, and rating video clips based on your role.

 ## Technologies